 Registers callback to be applied (in atomic mode and an unspecified Racket thread) to v when custodian is shutdown.
-The result is a pointer that can be supplied to unregister-custodian-shutdown to remove the registration.
+If custodian is already shut down, the result is #f and v is not registered.
+Otherwise, the result is a pointer that can be supplied to unregister-custodian-shutdown to remove the registration.